overextended/ox_inventory/usage.md

 title: Usage
 ---

+#### This will not always be up to date.
+If you want the best understanding of how to use the inventory you should read through the files.

 ## xPlayer functions
 * Compatibility is important, that's why we've modified the framework with the inventory exports
 * All functions will work as they did previously, with some extra benefits such as metadata